freymondz/weather/README.md

 ## Vis

+The graphs are seperated to make it easier to look at each graph.

 ### Controls

 A viewer can control which cities are currently displayed on the graphs and they can also control the granularity of the data.
 The viewer will know which city is selected because each checkbox button shows the color of the line that corresponds to the city.
 Choosing which city to display also acts as a legend because it shows the colors of the displayed cities.